AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 #### 2.1.1 Fractal dimension
 A. Backes  et al. explains the concept of fractal dimension as: "A measure of how fast the length of a curve increases as the size of the measuring stick is shortened" [2].
 And Robert L. Devaney defines the fractal dimension as: "A measure of how complicated a self-similar figure is" [3].

 There are several ways to compute the fractal dimension.
-I have chosen the box bounting method, aka Minkowski-Bouligand Dimension.
+I have chosen the box counting method, aka Minkowski-Bouligand Dimension.
 The fractal dimension (FD) is given by:

 <p align="center">
 $$ FD = \lim_{r\to 0} \frac{log(N(r))}{log(\frac{1}{r})}$$